1628 Burwood Highway Belgrave 3160

 In 2010 an additional two cinemas were added to the rear of cinema 1, plus a bar and a deck overlooking the outdoor cinema.
 Today, Cameo Cinemas retains its finest Art Deco features, together with decorative flourishes from its post-1970s revival.

 The Cameo remains one of the few architecturally notable cinemas still operating in Victoria, and has been embraced by the community since 1935.
-Tamir intends to uphold this tradition – “The hills are alive, and the Cameo is absolutely a part of it!”
+The Tamir family intends to uphold this tradition – “The hills are alive, and the Cameo is absolutely a part of it!”